FAMILY RECIPE: DEEP FRIED STUFFED SQUID by María & Katrina.

 LOCATION (Google maps): Santoña, Cantabria – Spain

-*Notes by María: you can do it completely vegetarian / vegan, main ingredient will be ¨piquillo peppers¨ (it is a variety of chili, capsicum annuum, having a sweet taste with no heat) instead of small squids and the filling smoked tofu instead of boiled eggs.
+Note by Grandma María: you can do it completely vegan, the main ingredient will be piquillo peppers (it is a variety of chili, having a sweet taste with no heat) instead of small squids and the filling will be smoked tofu instead of boiled eggs.
+(Very important, it is necessary to batter stuffed peppers with flour before frying).
+Actually, it’s just an idea to create another delicious recipe.

 - RECIPE STEP BY STEP